- 8-day Croatia cruise from Dubrovnik

 Overnight: Cruise ship in Korčula

-Day 6: Korčula – Pelješac Peninsula – Šipanska Luka (Island of Šipan) (L)
+Day 6: Korčula – Pelješac Peninsula – Šipanska Luka (Island of Šipan) (B, L)

-Today will bring you to the Pelješac Peninsula, famous for its vineyards that cultivate the red wines of Dingac and Postup.
+Leave Korčula and travel to the Pelješac Peninsula, famous for its vineyards that cultivate the red wines of Dingač and Postup.
 Stop on the peninsula to visit Trstenik for some swimming.

 In the late afternoon, enjoy lunch on board and then continue to Šipanska Luka on the island of Šipan.